openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

 learner enrolls in a course.

 Upgrade Reminders ask learners to purchase their course’s Verified certificate.
-The reminders are sent two days from their course’s upgrade deadline, or two days from the course’s end date (whichever date occurs sooner).
+The reminders are sent two days before their course’s upgrade deadline, or two days before the course’s end date (whichever date occurs sooner).

 Weekly Course Highlight Messages tell learners what to look forward to in the